Skip to main content

 • Large-eddy simulations for microscale effects

-• Flow modeling for wind power plant performance and controls
+• Flow modeling for technology performance and controls.

 Maps and Visualizations

 NREL's maps and data visualizations illustrate large and complex data sets to communicate the technological capabilities of the laboratory.
-Our team specializes in turning data into stories, helping partners determine the wind resource potential for a specific site, analyzing data, and more.
+Our team specializes in turning data into stories, helping partners plan energy production by determining the wind resource potential for a specific site, analyzing data, and more.

 • Developing maps, models, applications, and visualizations